 Inspired by the energetic handwriting of industrial designer and social critic, Victor Papanek, this typeface began as a commission for use in a book on Papanek by Al Gowan.
 While many characteristics of the design come directly from samples of Papanek’s writing, I also instilled much of my own personal influences, resulting in a style that mixes aspects of hardcore punk and skateboarding culture with 1970s DIY hippie modernism.

 A digital interpretation of Stephenson Blake’s Condensed Sans Serifs No. 5, including a range of optical size variations.

 Inspired by a quirky monospaced script available as a font wheel for the classic Dymo embossing label makers.
 This interpretation varies notably from the original to allow for smoother stroke connections between letters.
 It’s still essentially a proof of concept, with a limited/unrefined set of glyphs.

 The idea for Skelter came from a piece of blackletter calligraphy by Jaki Svaren.
 The typeface is still a very rough sketch with limited character support.

-Strike has the underlying proportions of rugged industrial letters from the turn of the 19th century, but reduces the weight to a fine hairline best suited for high-fidelity rendering.
-It started as an interpretation of a “Skelettschriften” alphabet but quickly took on a life of its own, incorporating more contemporary design features, including a selection of modernist glyph alternates.
+Strike has the underlying proportions of rugged industrial letters from the turn of the 19th century, with the weight reduced to a fine hairline.
+It is inspired by historical designs – most notably George Bruce & Co’s Engravers’ Hairline, and the ‘Skelettschriften’ alphabet – but also incorporates more contemporary design features, including a set of modernist glyph alternates.